Wabinab/xenoblade-chronicles-2/src/07_a_ship.md

 "Poppi is certain.
 Something is flickering over there."

 Rex: "Flickering... you say?
 Some kind of ghost maybe?"
 He directed his torchlight towards that direction.
-Lush green grass grown inside the belly of the Titan despite the lack of light for photosynthesis, a mysterious phenomena.
+Below their feet and around them, lush green grass grown inside the belly of the Titan despite the lack of light for photosynthesis, a mysterious phenomena.

-Nia: "_S-shut up!_ There's no such thing!"
+Nia's shaky tone blurted, "_S-shut up!_ There's no such thing!"

 "Nia, you're not scared, surely!"
 He teased.